AI tools

 What you can build with RAG

-All Solutions
+All solutions

-Manufacturing LLM-wiki over technical regulations, GOST standards, equipment and occupational-safety manuals, with answers citing the source document Engineers and operators finding the right procedure: from minutes to seconds, with no risk of working off an outdated versionLearn more →Retail and e-commerce RAG over product cards, return policies and FAQs for customer support and content managers Request handling and content prep: 40–50% of routine questions are resolved automatically with a sourceLearn more →Logistics Knowledge base on tariffs, routes, customs and warehouse regulations with grounded answers Dispatcher and customer service answers on shipping rules without escalations to expertsLearn more →Finance and Insurance RAG over regulations, product terms and compliance documents, with a mandatory citation to the exact clause Consulting and compliance checks: answers are verifiable and auditable, hybrid RAG reduces hallucinationsLearn more →Development and real estate LLM-wiki over project documentation, contracts and property sales policies Managers finding terms for a site and deal without going through legal and the project teamLearn more →IT and support Internal assistant over runbooks, the incident base and internal regulations for support agents Resolving a ticket: time to find the right process and escalation matrix drops from 8–10 minutes to secondsLearn more →HR and onboarding Corporate LLM-wiki on company policies, benefits and procedures for employees Onboarding and HR questions: a new hire finds the answer themselves, load on the HR line dropsLearn more →Legal and compliance teams RAG over the contract base, precedents and internal policies, with provenance for every answer Drafting opinions and reviewing contracts: every answer is tied to a specific document and clauseLearn more →
+Manufacturing LLM-wiki over technical regulations, GOST standards, equipment manuals and occupational safety, with an answer and a source citation Engineers and operators finding the right procedure: from minutes to seconds, with no risk of working off an outdated versionLearn more →Retail and e-commerce RAG over product cards, return policies and FAQs for customer support and content managers Request handling and content prep: 40–50% of routine questions are resolved automatically with a sourceLearn more →Logistics Knowledge base on tariffs, routes, customs and warehouse regulations with grounded answers Dispatcher and customer service answers on shipping rules without escalations to expertsLearn more →Finance and Insurance RAG over regulations, product terms and compliance documents, with a mandatory citation to the exact clause Consulting and compliance checks: answers are verifiable and auditable, hybrid RAG reduces hallucinationsLearn more →Development and real estate LLM-wiki over project documentation, contracts and property sales policies Managers finding terms for a site and deal without going through legal and the project teamLearn more →IT and support Internal assistant over runbooks, the incident base and internal regulations for support agents Resolving a ticket: time to find the right process and escalation matrix drops from 8–10 minutes to secondsLearn more →HR and onboarding Corporate LLM-wiki on company policies, benefits and procedures for employees Onboarding and HR questions: a new hire finds the answer themselves, load on the HR line dropsLearn more →Legal and compliance teams RAG over the contract base, precedents and internal policies, with provenance for every answer Drafting opinions and reviewing contracts: every answer is tied to a specific document and clauseLearn more →

 Capabilities